 GoBike exists to campaign for better cycling facilities in Glasgow and the Strathclyde area.
 We will praise infrastructure changes which introduce good practice but we will object to proposals that do not adequately design for cycle traffic, do not meet current standards and which increase the potential risk to cyclists and other vulnerable road users.
 We encourage all our members and supporters to let councils know if they are getting things right.

-We are now managing Consultations publicity in a more organised way, through our fortnightly digests, published as posts from this website (see the Home page to subscribe) on alternate Tuesdays.
-Here are the most recent with their contents lists.
+We hope you like our Consultations publicity in the form of fortnightly digests, published as posts from this website (see the Home page to subscribe) on alternate Tuesdays.

 For 2018, our first consultation was yet more speed cushions in the east of Glasgow, Bredisholm Road: